 - Add the garlic and cook another minute.

 - Add the ground beef and break it apart with a wooden spoon.
 Brown it for about 5 minutes.

 - Stir in ¼ cup of the reserved enchilada sauce, seasonings (cayenne, paprika, cumin, and salt and pepper) and ½ cup of water.
 Simmer for 10 minutes to let the flavors develop.

 - Next, heat a separate pan to medium heat and add a bit of the remaining olive oil.
 Cook the tortillas a few seconds in the oil until they become pliable.
 You may need to keep adding a bit more oil as you go along.

 - Strain the sauce into a pan with 1 tablespoon olive oil.
 Heat until it just starts to boil, then reduce the heat to a simmer.

 - Dip each tortilla into the warmed enchilada sauce, then set it onto a work surface.
-Fill each with ground been and shredded cheese.
+Fill each with ground beef and shredded cheese.
 Roll the tortillas up and serve them onto plates.

 - Garnish with crumbly cheese, fresh herbs and spicy red chili flakes.